 BIPOC (Black, Indigenous, and People of Color) Voices is a book discussion group intended to encourage an understanding of systemic racism, privilege, and biases to help disrupt racial inequalities and racism.
 Together the group will foster knowledge, empathy and understanding of the experiences, identities and history of people in the BIPOC community.
 We will explore these titles through an anti-racism lens to allow for open and honest conversations in a safe, respectful environment.

-This title is geared to adults, but all ages are welcome.
+This movie is geared to adults, but all ages are welcome.

-This title is geared to teens, but all ages are welcome.
+This title is geared towards teens, but all ages are welcome.

 This title is geared to grades 4-6, but all ages are welcome.